Sipping beer with your startups customers

 It’s easy to jump straight into product development once you’ve found a problem to solve.
 It’s an exciting time so most founders do.
 This often results in products that people might like, but don’t love.
 If they don’t love your product they won’t share it with friends or colleagues.

-As Sam Altman (President of YCombinator) says:
+As Sam Altman (ex President of YCombinator, now Open AI CEO) says:

 “All companies that grow really big do so in only one way: people recommend the product or service to other people.”